 It is not easy for a person to understand the pattern and marking scheme of the various papers involved in the UPSC exam.
 One can be torn between various subjects and topics.
 It is not a child’s play to tackle simultaneous preparation of so many subjects involved in the exam.
 The question of where and how to get started haunts most of the aspirants for a long time until they find a plausible answer.

 Well, we may just have the right resources to get you started: UPSC Resources

 2. Number of Papers to clear

 The UPSC exam pattern

 is divided into two phases - Prelims and mains.
 These phases have different qualifying and cut off based exams of different subjects.
 Preparing well for all the subjects and cracking all the exams in a limited time period is only possible with extremely high levels of dedication and hard work.
 To prepare, first one needs to know what’s in store; and to help you with that, we have listed out the complete UPSC Exam Pattern for you at one place - UPSC Exam Format

 With recommendations from so many online and offline UPSC coaching institutions/platforms, one can be overwhelmed by the syllabus.
 The candidate needs to have thorough preparation of the whole UPSC exam syllabus to land a job.

 You can prepare well if you have all these in front of you at the click of a button.
-You can refer to these whenever in doubt or whenever you’re planning your study time: UPSC Preliminary Examination Syllabus
+You can refer to these whenever in doubt or whenever you’re planning your study time: UPSC Exam Syllabus